KWB Sharpening System

 Features:

-• Precision angle adjustment using a digital angle finder.
+- Precision angle adjustment using a digital angle finder (Optional extra, please select from drop down box).

-• Stones and angle finders are not included, please let us know if you'd like to see them as optional extras.
+- Stones are not included, please let us know if you'd like to see them as optional extras.

 Specs: